EFTEC/example.cupcakes/README.md

 For Mysql, we will need to create the table and add some information.

-> We must call this page once.
+> **We must call this page once**.
 If we execute the page more than once, then it will generate an error (because the table exists).

 I create a file called createtable.php that creates the table and add 9 cupcakes to the table.